Har23s/DATA_MIGRATION-SQL-CLICKHOUSE-/README.md

 Create a new notebook in Databricks and paste the following code.
 This script is designed to be flexible and handles tables from different source schemas (dbo, ED, Common, etc.).

-Step 3: Verify the Dataa
+Step 3: Verify the Data
 After the script finishes, run COUNT(*) queries on a few tables in both SQL Server and ClickHouse to ensure the number of records matches and the migration was successful.

 Example Verification in ClickHouse: